masc-ucsc/docs/docs/pyrope/05-assert.md

 ```

-The recommendation is to write as many `assert` and `assume` as possible.
+The recommendation is to write as many `assert` and `optimize` as possible.
 If
-something can not happen, writing the `assume` has the advantage of allowing
+something can not happen, writing the `optimize` has the advantage of allowing
 the synthesis tool to generate more efficient code.

 In a way, most type checks have equivalent `cassert` checks.